-• suburban 'turn up and go' services providing frequent and flexible connections for customers in inner areas, knowing there will be a train at their local station at least every 15 minutes from 7am to 7pm.
+- faster, more reliable express services for customers travelling longer distances from the Gold Coast, Caboolture/ Sunshine Coast and Ipswich - suburban 'turn up and go' services providing frequent and flexible connections for customers in inner areas, knowing there will be a train at their local station at least every 15 minutes from 7am to 7pm.

-These consistent service types will better connect our rapidly growing communities in the north, south and west of the SEQ region, as well as providing flexible services that meet the needs of our urban communities.
+These consistent service types will better connect our rapidly growing communities in the north, south and west of the SEQ region, as well as customers to understand the network.